grondo/flux-core/doc/man1/flux-shell.rst

   or ``file``.
 Users should not need to set this option directly as it will be handled by options of higher level commands like :man1:`flux-submit`.

-.. option:: exit-timeout=VALUE
+.. option:: exit-timeout=DURATION

-  A fatal exception is raised on the job 30s after the first task exits.
-  The timeout period may be altered by providing a different value in Flux Standard Duration form.
-A value of ``none`` disables generation of the exception.
+  Specify a *DURATION* (in Flux Standard Duration form) to wait after the first task exits before raising a fatal exception.
+The default is ``none``, which disables generation of the exception.

 .. option:: exit-on-error